-Naturebytes is a community that creates and uses technology to re-connect people with wildlife in new and exciting ways.
+Naturebytes are a community that create and apply technology to re-connect people with wildlife in new and exciting ways

 In recent years – nearly 60% of ALL wildlife has been lost.
-At the same time, four in five young people in the UK are ‘disconnected’ from Nature.
-Being disconnected means you don’t have an appreciation or feel a sense of responsibility for wildlife.
+At the same time, four in five young people are ‘disconnected’ from Nature.
+Being disconnected means you don’t have an appreciation or feel a sense of responsibility for nature.

-Naturebytes is building an engaged community of engineers, scientists, designers and enthusiasts all helping to create new ways to reconnect with wildlife.
+Naturebytes is a growing community of engineers, scientists, educators and enthusiasts all helping to create new ways to reconnect with wildlife.

-Stephen is a conservation ecologist with experience leading programmes of research, conservation and public engagement at government agencies, the Zoological Society of London and now Naturebytes.
-Stephen’s work has focused on using new technology and novel methodologies to better understand the behaviour and ecology of animals, such as seals, eels and puffins, and communicating the findings with a wide audience.
+Stephen is a conservation ecologist with experience leading international programmes of research, conservation and public engagement at government agencies, the Zoological Society of London and now Naturebytes.
+Stephen’s work focuses on conservation education and the development of new technology and novel methodologies to engage the public and better understand the behaviour and ecology of key species.

 Alasdair is a creative technologist, investigating how technology can be used to solve conservation challenges.
 Al has developed various technologies including remote cameras to monitor penguins in the Antarctic and open-source GPS tracking tags for turtles.
 Al is also a Shuttleworth fellow working to bring open-source conservation technology to life.

 Jon is a Designer and innovator in disruptive manufacturing technology including 3D design and 3D printing.
 Jon was previously a lecturer of Product Design and Interaction at Ravensbourne, founded a creative design studio ‘Modla’ and has previously delivered designs displayed in the London Design museum, exhibitions at The Science Museum and products for Nike and Converse.